 What Are Variable APRs?

 Variable APRs can change over time.
-In most cases, the rate changes in accordance with fluctuations in what’s known as the “Prime Rate.”
+In most cases, the rate changes following fluctuations in what’s known as the “Prime Rate.”
 This refers to an interest rate your bank assigns to its most creditworthy customers.
 The status of your bank’s Prime Rate largely depends on the federal funds rate, or the rate commercial banks use when they lend to each other.

 Thus, when banks don’t have to assign high interest rates to each other, the Prime Rate stays low.
 When economic downturns cause banks to do the opposite, the rate might increase.